 How power is obtained, maintained, used, and misused is very much a taboo topic at work.
-However, the manner in which leaders deploy power to accomplish objectives can have a critical impact on an organization.
+However, how leaders deploy power to accomplish objectives can have a critical impact on an organization.
 Shared leadership techniques have proven to be extremely effective across a wide range of organizations.

 In its simplest form, power is the ability to get things done, especially through other people.
 A powerful leader can “mobilize the troops” by employing either formal (positional) power or more informal (personal) power.
 Great leaders, of course, have both.
 These successful leaders also tend to utilize a shared leadership model when it comes to using that power.